Behaviour & Rewards

 RELATIONSHIPS AND BEHAVIOUR

 We expect sensible, considerate and co-operative behaviour from all pupils, together with an adherence to school rules and regulations.
 Good manners, including respect for adults and for each other are given a high priority.
 There are clear sanctions for failure to meet these standards.
-Parents are keep informed of behaviours exhibited in school, both positive and negative, via the Class Charts app.
+Parents are kept informed of behaviours exhibited in school, both positive and negative, via the Class Charts app.
 Parents will also be asked for their support when appropriate to ensure their child is successful in school.

 Where pupils need considerable help with their behaviour they may be assigned for a while to our Learning Support Department for some or all of their lessons.
 Here under the leadership of senior support staff, a range of work will be carried out designed to lead to effective reintegration into the full timetable.